Why Upgrade Your Aircraft to WAAS/SBAS?

 A Matter of Time

 The world of aviation is quickly changing.
-Manufacturers and airports are turning away from older ILS landing approach systems, making older systems obsolete.
+Manufacturers and airports are turning away from older ILS landing approach systems, making it more difficult to maintain and repair older systems and to potentially use your desired routes.
+In many ways, it’s only a matter of time before only WAAS-enabled FMS will be accepted.

 WAAS-enabled FMS are more accurate and safer than older systems and can save you time and money.
-Why wait to upgrade to your aircraft to a WAAS/SBAS?
+Why wait to upgrade your aircraft to a WAAS/SBAS?

 Watch: “Support Issues & Solutions for Universal Legacy FMS [webinar]”